The Role of the Autonomic Nervous System in understanding Chronic Fatigue Syndrome / ME

-One of the key components in understanding Chronic Fatigue Syndrome / ME is to understand the role of Autonomic Nervous System (ANS) and how an altered or dysfunctional ANS may be creating and/or exacerbating the symptoms associated with CFS/ME.
+One of the key components to understanding Chronic Fatigue Syndrome / ME is to understand the role of the Autonomic Nervous System (ANS) and how an altered or dysfunctional ANS may be creating and/or exacerbating the symptoms associated with CFS/ME.

-The Autonomic Nervous System is a part of the Nervous System that controls and regulates our body’s internal organs without any conscious recognition or effort by us.
-It has influence over muscles and glands throughout the body and controls a range of functions such as heart rate, breathing, salivation, digestion, perspiration and urination.
+The Autonomic Nervous System is a part of the Nervous System that controls and regulates bodily functions/Body Systems without any conscious recognition or effort by us.
+It has influence over muscles, glands and organs throughout the body and controls a range of functions such as heart rate, respiratory rate, salivation, digestion, perspiration and urination.

 The ANS comprises two antagonistic sets of nerves: The Sympathetic Nervous System and the Parasympathetic Nervous Systems.